-Royal Mail Statutory Pension Scheme
+Royal Mail Statutory Pension Scheme Your current value statement explained

-Section A/B members

-This section shows the value of your benefits as at April 2022 based on your Normal Retirement Age (NRA) at 60 and 65.
+2177123 Section A/B members This section shows the value of your benefits as at April 2023 based on your Normal Retirement Age (NRA) at 60 and 65.
+Annual pension This is the yearly amount of pension that you could receive.

-Annual pension

-This is the yearly amount of pension that you could receive.
 It is based on 1/80th of your pensionable salary for each year of service.

-Lump sum

-This is the one-off lump sum amount that you could receive.
+Lump sum This is the one-off lump sum amount that you could receive.
 It is based on 3/80ths of your pensionable salary for each year of service.
 Annual pension for surviving spouse of civil partner This amount refers to the annual pension that your surviving spouse or civil partner could receive.
 Pension increase This is the amount that your annual pension and lump sum values would be increased by in line with the provisions of the Scheme Rules.
+Current value of your benefits as at April 2023 - NRA 60 benefits